Are you worried about the long-term care costs for your aging parents, spouse, or yourself?

 What If My Assets or Income Are Above the Limits?

 If the applicant's monthly income is more than $2,382 a month and assets exceed $2,000 (married couples applying jointly have different limits), it is still possible to qualify for Medicaid benefits with a combination of careful financial and estate planning.
 Before you pay for the cost of a long-term facility out-of-pocket or deplete your savings, we encourage you to speak with our Medicaid lawyers by contacting our Ormond Beach or Palm Coast offices.
-We may be able to help you receive financial help without losing your assets.
+We serve clients from Flagler County, Volusia County, and other areas of Florida, and we may be able to help you receive financial help without losing your assets.
 Car payments and qualified income trusts are just two of the places you can direct your money in order to meet the qualifications.

 More Reviews from Satisfied Clients